Honest96/Honest96/README.md

 - 👋 Hi, I’m @Honest96
-- 👀 I’m interested in becoming a programmer
+- 👀 I’m interested in improving and becoming a better full-stack developer.
-- 🌱 I’m currently learning I.T
+- 🌱 I’m a BSc (Hons) Computer Science & Software Engineering Graduate.
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to expand my programming languages portfolio while getting better in the ones I'm already efficient in.
 - 📫 How to reach me by email @honestndlovu96@gmail.com

 <!---